 Can Be Used For A Wide Range Of Exercises

 Dumbbells, barbells, and kettlebells can be used for countless exercises targeting every muscle group.
-From squats to presses, rows, and weighted lunches, there isn’t a muscle group you can’t hit with free weights.
+From squats to presses, rows, and weighted lunges, there isn’t a muscle group you can’t hit with free weights.
+For the average person, free weights offer many of the same benefits as machines, plus a few extras.

 Promote Better Balance and Coordination